controlscanmdr/cyclops/CONTRIBUTING.md

 [Webpack](https://webpack.js.org/) is the bundler used to create the compiled static assets.

 Webpack was chosen over grunt, gulp, or browserify because of it's ease of use, package tools, and large ecosystem.
-Instead of having to run gulp with browserify to run the minification and
+Instead of having to run gulp with browserify to run the minification and compilation of assets, webpack takes care of all of it and outputs a simple javascript file.

 ### Package Management